azaghal/factorio-beyond-vanilla-qol/README.md

     > Conveniently search and look at various recipes, machine requirements and anything else crafting-related (even seeing what technologies are needed to craft an item/use a recipe).

+-   Highlight resources on the map view ([Resource Highlighter (Dark's Version)](https://mods.factorio.com/mod/resourcehighlighter-dark))

+    > Easily highlight specific resources on the map view and show their sizes.
+Helps with sometimes bad contrast between the background and a resource in the map view.

 -   Measure out distances and align entities using a tapeline ([Tapeline](https://mods.factorio.com/mod/Tapeline))

     > Use tapelines to measure distances between entities, roads, main bus lanes...
 Place sticky tapelines (can be easily removed) for use as reminder where a belt or entity should end-up at. **WARNING:** Unfortunately, due to some modding API limitations and specifics on how both mods are implemented, the *Construction Planner* and *Tapeline* mod have some bad interactions - when dragging with a tapeline across unapproved entities, they will get approved by mistake.
 Placing "permanent" tapelines (using `SHIFT` while dragging) when auto-approval mode is disabled will also result in placeholder (bogus) ghosts getting placed.
 You may want to set-up some form of deconstructor for such placeholder ghost entities.